14 Mach Number & Reynolds Number

 The photo below shows a fascinating schlieren image of the plethora of Mach (shock) waves an aircraft generates during supersonic flight, with the Mach cones identifiable.
 Notice the powerful shock waves (Mach cone) produced at the nose and tail of the aircraft, which are those responsible for the sonic booms heard on the ground.
 The flight Mach number is easily determined from the Mach angle, which in this case is about 70 degrees because

 so the aircraft is just flying supersonically.
-Notice also the turbulence and sound waves in the wake of the aircraft from the engine and its hot exhaust, that latter which appears as a shimmering effect because of the turbulence.
+Notice also the turbulence and sound waves in the wake of the aircraft from the engine and its hot exhaust, the latter of which appears as a shimmering effect because of the turbulence.

-A rather dramatic image of the Mach wave generated by an aircraft in supersonic flight as obtained using a background oriented schlieren system.
+A dramatic image of the Mach waves generated by an aircraft in supersonic flight was obtained using a background-oriented schlieren system.

 Unlike subsonic airfoils, supersonic airfoils produce shock waves, which affect the airflow and aerodynamic performance of the airfoil.
 Oblique compression shock waves occur at the leading and trailing edges of the airfoil.
 At the points of maximum thickness, expansion waves appear, which causes the Mach number to increase and the pressure to decrease after the expansion is complete.
-At the trailing edge, rarefaction shock waves form, which increase the Mach number and returns the pressure to the free-stream value.
-The lift is generated by the higher pressure on the lower front half of the airfoil and the upper rear half.
+Rarefaction shock waves form at the trailing edge, increasing the Mach number and returning the pressure to the free-stream value.
+The higher pressure on the lower front half of the airfoil and the upper rear half generates the lift.

 Representative flow pattern about a supersonic double-wedge (diamond) airfoil.